iraikov/chicken-mpi/README.md

 <procedure>MPI:cart-coords :: COMM * RANK -> COORDS</procedure>

 Determines process coordinates in Cartesian topology, given a rank in the group.
-The return value is an SRFI-4 s32vector of length {{NDIMS}}
-(the number of dimensions in the Cartesian topology).
+The return value is an SRFI-4 s32vector of length `NDIMS` (the number of dimensions in the Cartesian topology).